teddythinh/Data-Structures-and-Algorithms/README.md

 Some codes and algorithms from `teddythinh` and friends.

-**NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me to fix these bugs.
+**NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me or open issues to fix these bugs.
 Thank you very much !**

 PLEASE GIVE MY CREDIT OR MENTION ME `@teddythinh` WHEN USING.
 THANKS !☺️☺️☺️